Zorziel/Orangueen/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Orangueen

-Orangueen is a dark theme with accents of green, blue, and orange with hints of gold.

-**If you have any feedback on any component or colors or a problem using it in any application, please submit an [issue](https://github.com/Zorziel/Orangueen/issues)!**

 Orangueen originally started as an attempt to theme my various apps like my [Dark Gold theme](https://github.com/Zorziel/Dark-Gold), but then grew into something much more.
 Orangueen is meant for dark themes, with orange being the important header, title and code bits; blue for non-critical headers and quotes, and green for various formatting; which all results in a nice, dark theme with pops of color throughout.